bitrise-io/datapi/README.md

 ## TODO

-- [ ] cleanup old entries
-  * make this configurable
-  * auto-register the Heroku Scheduler addon at `bitrise run create..`
 - [ ] Review this whole README
 - [ ] Use [releaseman](https://github.com/bitrise-tools/releaseman) to automate the release and CHANGELOG generation